 Kansas State University Technical Assistance to Brownfields Program (KSU TAB); Fifth Ward Community Redevelopment Corporation

-Rehabilitating underutilized properties in underserved communities — disproportionately home to low-income persons and minorities — can stimulate economic growth and quality of life improvements.
-However, with the potential high cost and liability for cleanup due to unknown environmental conditions, these properties (known as “brownfields”) can deter investment and exacerbate a neighborhood’s decay.
+Rehabilitating underutilized properties in disadvantaged communities — disproportionately home to low-income persons and minorities — can stimulate economic growth and quality of life improvements.
+But with the potential high cost and liability for cleanup due to known or unknown environmental conditions, these properties (known as “brownfields”) can deter investment and exacerbate a neighborhood’s decay.

 Inclusive Growth and Recovery Challenge Impact Report

 Since the launch of PEER, local government and nonprofit organizations in Houston, Texas, have adopted the tool into their community and environmental justice projects.
 As a result, PEER has helped secure over $2 million in U.S. EPA Brownfields grants awarded to the City of Houston and Houston Land Bank, as well as a $200,000 EPA Environmental Justice Collaborative Problem-Solving grant for an urban agriculture and climate action pilot project.

 Promotion of Platform for Exploring Environmental Records (PEER)